risingwavelabs/awesome-stream-processing/01-query-process-streaming-data/001-ingest-analyze-kafka.md

 (3 rows)
 ```

+Compared to directly querying the data source, the created materialized view possesses the following benefits:

+1. it persists the processed data even after the Kafka topic is removed;
+2. it is far more efficient to query the materialized view rather than executing the inner SQL query, owing to the fact that the results in the materialized view are updated once new data is written to the Kafka topic.

 Additionally, if you add one more data to the Kafka topic as described in [Section 00-01](../00-get-started/01-ingest-kafka-data.md#create-a-source), using the Kafka producer, you can also verify the updated version of this materialized view.
 The new data is as follow.
 ```terminal
 {"timestamp": "2023-06-13T10:10:00Z", "user_id": 6, "page_id": 4, "action": "click"}